Have you ever thought about waxing your underarms?

-The hairs are removed from the root so pain is a major drawback that makes many prefer shaving instead even if it’s so short lasting.
+The hairs are removed from the root so pain is a major drawback.

 I was one of those women in my adolescence.

-Personally, I was always stressed out about my armpits because I have black coarse hair and because they were exposed most of the year, I wear T-shirts basically in every season.
+I was always stressed out about my armpits because I have black coarse hair and because they were exposed most of the year, I wear T-shirts in basically every season.